 If you are short on time or would like to combine the trip with other easy sightseeing, you can book a tour through companies like Arabian Adventures and Platinum Heritage to book a range of tours, available all through the year.
 You can also try your hand at more offbeat activities such as zorbing, zip-lining and wall-climbing at Hatta Wadi Hub.

 WHERE TO STAY

 Hatta is perfect for a day trip (see our itinerary here) but if you’d like to bask in the natural scenery a little longer you can book a chalet at the Hatta Fort Hotel.
 The four-star resort, which has been accommodating guests for 35 years, offers rooms with a view of the Hajar Mountains, two pools including one enclosed within rocks, a hill park you can climb, and a number of outdoor activities such as archery, a driving range and air-rifle shooting.
 For those who want to feel closer to nature, a stay at Hatta Sedr Trailer park or the idyllic Hatta Damani Lodges are definitely worth checking out.

 For those with the appropriate gear, there are several camping spots, some recently built near Hatta Mountain Bike Trail Centre, where you’ll find barasti huts, barbecue spot and shower and toilet blocks.
 Otherwise discover the landscape for yourself and pitch a tent near one of the mountains.
 Remember to bring the appropriate equipment, especially during harsher weather, so you're not caught out in emergencies.

 WHAT TO SEE

 Apart from the beautiful natural scenery, Hatta is one of the oldest preserved heritage areas in the UAE.
 Start your journey with a scenic drive into town, where you’ll be greeted by the Hatta Fort Hotel, turn into the central village and drive through to reach the Hatta Dam viewpoint.
-Park your car and take a small hike down to see a stunning blue lake - soon to offer kayaking on its deep blue waters.
+Park your car and take a small hike down to see a stunning blue lake or go kayaking on its deep blue waters.